frco9/node-mysql/README.md

 This repository contains a Dockerfile as well as a simple example that shows how you can run your own Docker container with Node.js and MySQL on Bitbucket Pipelines.

-The Docker image is using node 6.9.1 and MySQL 5.5
+The Docker image is using node 12.7 and MariaDB 10.4

 ## Quickstart